My Top 10 Images of 2025

 Stoney & Sierra: Pugs on a Vintage Truck for Main Street Auto

-When we needed a truck with personality at the last minute, we called our friend Stephanie—car aficionado and all-around hero.
-She rolled up in a stunning vintage blue pickup, plus her “assistants,” Sierra and Stoney.
-The pugs took one look at the camera, posed like professionals, and basically demanded a spot in the final selects.
+When we needed a truck with personality at the last minute, we called our friend Stephanie — car aficionado and all-around hero.
+She rolled up in a stunning vintage blue pickup, plus her assistants Stoney and Sierra.
+The pugs took one look at the camera and posed like professionals.

 Five Black Labs on the Steps (Athens, GA)

-I didn’t make a lot of time in 2025 for competition-driven work, but I made one exception.
-I had a concept in mind for black dogs peeking around the columns on UGA’s North Campus—clean architecture, early light, and that striking contrast you only get with black coats.
-Donna met me at sunrise (and yes, she brought five dogs—before 6 AM—which is heroic behavior).
+I'd had a concept in mind for a while: black dogs peeking around the columns on UGA's North Campus — clean architecture, early light, that striking contrast you only get with dark coats.
+Donna met me at sunrise with five dogs before 6 AM, which is heroic.

 Ryder in the Green: Spotted Dog in Golden Light